 Celebrating women leaders during Women's History Month: a conversation with Marie Vienneau

 In celebration of Women's History Month we are honororing women leaders in healthcare.
-Marie Vienneau, BSN, MHA, FACHE, senior vice president, Northern Light Health, and president at Northern Light Health, and president of Northern Light CA Dean Hospital and Northern Light Mayo Hospital, recently shared her perspective on women in leadership and her leadership journey.
+Marie Vienneau, BSN, MHA, FACHE, senior vice president, Northern Light Health, and president, Northern Light CA Dean and Mayo Hospitals, recently shared her perspective on women in leadership and her leadership journey.

 1. Who inspired you to become a leader?